 The ISTSS Annual Meeting is a place where professionals get to see old friends and colleagues, meet new ones and develop and strengthen collaborative relationships in order to move the field of traumatic stress forward.
 It provides a forum for the sharing of research, clinical strategies, public policy concerns and theoretical formulations of trauma.

 It is an international assembly of professionals and students representing an array of disciplines, including psychiatrists, psychologists, social workers, nurses, counselors, researchers, administrators, victim advocates, journalists, clergy and others with an interest in the study and treatment of traumatic stress.

-- Investigating biomarkers of risk and resilience
+- Developmental pathways and mechanisms in risk and resilience

 The ISTSS Annual Meeting includes both oral and poster presentations.

 This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of Boston University School of Medicine and ISTSS.
 Boston University School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 This activity has been approved for AMA PRA Category 1 CreditsTM.

 The meeting will also offer CE credits in psychology, counseling, social work, marriage/family therapy, alcohol and drug counseling and nursing.